stefanache/using-tesseract-ocr-python/readMe.md

 In 2006, Tesseract was considered one of the most accurate open-source OCR engines then available"

+We can apply OCR-tesseract to the raw, unprocessed/brute image but exist some limitations.

    Limitations
    -----------
    I seen that the background must to be clear(without noise) as preprocessing condition.